jhikyuinn/Serializer/watchdog/w-node/bls-eth-go-binary/readme.md

 * Sign; G2

 # News
+- 2023/Aug/17 The performance of Sign is a little improved.
+- 2023/Jun/12 move static libraries to release branch
 - 2021/Jan/28 (change specification) enable VerifySignatureOrder and VerifyPublicKeyOrder by default
 - 2021/Jan/28 (change specification) verify returns false for zero public key
 - 2021/Jan/02 support arm64 golang on M1 mac